PandABlocks/PandABlocks-FPGA/docs/reference/block.rst

 The [.] section
 ~~~~~~~~~~~~~~~
-The first entry to the ini file defines information for the SFP sites for the
+The first entry to the ini file defines information for the IO sites for the
 target::

     [.]